AdobeDocs/genstudio.en/help/user-guide/guidelines/brand-validation.md

 ## Improve brand alignment

 To maximize effectiveness of generated content and maintain consistent brand identity, use the _Brand guidelines check_ and the _Brand Validation panel_.
-You can manually modify specific fragments to align with your [brand guidelines](brands.md).
+You can manually modify specific sections to align with your [brand guidelines](brands.md).

 **To improve brand alignment for generated content variants**: